There are a lot of scary things out there --

 and Jr. two years prior). ¶ Brooklyn

-in last in 1921; their fans turn on them.
+in last in 1921, their fans turned on them.

 The Modern Era

 (Foys v.
 Cleveland) pitched the league’s first